AB6849/amazon-sales-sql-analytics/README.md

 ## How to Use

-- Import the `Amazon_Sales` dataset into your SQL environment.
+- Import the `amazon.csv` dataset into your SQL environment.
 - Run individual `.sql` query files to explore different insights.
 - Modify queries for your custom analysis or to fit your SQL dialect.